muhammamdsurya/muhammamdsurya/README.md

 <!-- - 💬 Ask me about ... -->
 <!-- - 🤔 I’m looking for help with ... -->

 Hello, my friends!
 In this opportunity, I want to introduce myself.
-My name is Rizki Izzul Haq, I come from Surakarta - Indonesia.
+My name is Muhammad Surya Rusfauzi, I come from Karawang - Indonesia.
 I have a high interest in tech world.
 I hope I can become a developer and produce extraordinary works.
 That’s all from me.
 Thank you for your attention.

 - 🌱 I’m currently learning Kotlin
 - 📫 How to reach me: by contact me